-The menu at the Karma and Crow is constantly changing, giving you the opportunity to try out different foods and flavors.
+The menu at the Karma and Crow is constantly changing, giving you the opportunity to try out different foods and flavours.

-Sixth on our guide is Hey Jupiter, a French-inspired brasserie.
-The outside of this brasserie is distinctive, with its bold tiling and green color scheme.
+Sixth on our guide to the best breakfasts in Adelaide is Hey Jupiter, a French-inspired brasserie.
+The outside of this brasserie is distinctive, with its bold tiling and green colour scheme.

-Like their decor, Hey Jupiter provides food that is French-themed, including croissants.
+Like their decor, Hey Jupiter provides food that is French-themed, including Croissants and Croque Monsieur.

 On weekends, Hey Jupiter serves their breakfast menu throughout the day.
-This means that you can satisfy your breakfast cravings whenever you need to.
+This means that you can satisfy your brekkie cravings whenever you need to.

 This cafe cares a lot about providing food with ingredients that have been sourced locally.